ERGO-Code/HiGHS/docs/src/parallel.md

 ## MIP

-The only parallel computation currently implemented in the MIP solver occurs when performing symmetry detection on the problem, and when querying clique tables.
+The only parallel computation currently implemented in the MIP solver occurs when performing symmetry detection on the model, and when querying clique tables.
 This parallelism is always advantageous, so is performed regardless of the value of the [parallel](@ref) option.